Shannon Air Museum

 Pitcairn Mailwing PA-5

-The "Stars & Stripes" has a history dating back to 1940, when the silver-hulled airliner rolled off the assembly line and was sold to Braniff International Airlines.
+The "Shannon Air Express" has a history dating back to 1940, when the silver-hulled airliner rolled off the assembly line and was sold to Braniff International Airlines.

 Ron Alexander, known among fellow pilots as a “quiet giant” of aviation, also previously owned the beloved DC-3.
 Alexander restored the airplane and christened it Stars & Stripes.